Orlando Stadium at night during a Buccaneers home fixture, main stand lit with black and white supporters in view

 All three ride-hail apps run reliable coverage into Dube on match-day.
 Drop-off is on Mooki Street at the main gate; post-match pickup uses the same point but clearance can take 30 minutes.
 Minibus taxis also run from Bara Taxi Rank for R15 per seat.

-• arrow_right Card, cash, and SnapScan all work with Johannesburg drivers
+• Card, cash, and SnapScan all work with Johannesburg drivers

-• arrow_right Match-day surge on Uber hits 2.0x for Soweto Derby
+• Match-day surge on Uber hits 2.0x for Soweto Derby

-• arrow_right Book return before kickoff on derby days — post-match availability drops
+• Book return before kickoff on derby days — post-match availability drops

 By Rea Vaya / minibus